Jim Barnett (wrestling): Professional wrestling career

 Barnett was born in Oklahoma City, Oklahoma, where he attended Harding Junior High School followed by Classen High School, graduating in 1943.
 In 1943, he enrolled in the University of Chicago, studying theater and aspiring to become a playwright.
 During his time at the University of Chicago, he served as business manager for student newspaper The Chicago Maroon, bringing him into contact with the professional wrestling promoter Fred Kohler.
 Barnett graduated in 1947 with a Bachelor of Philosophy degree.
+He would consistently lie, stating that he had either attended Harvard University, or had a master's degree from the University of Chicago.

-In 1949, Barnett went to work for Kohler's Chicago-based professional wrestling promotion Fred Kohler Enterprises, writing press releases and serving as deputy editor for the magazine Wrestling as You Like It.
+In 1949 Barnett went to work for Kohler's Chicago-based professional wrestling promotion Fred Kohler Enterprises, writing press releases and serving as deputy editor for the magazine Wrestling as You Like It.
 He went on to work for Kohler as a road agent, eventually becoming Kohler's right-hand man (in 1954, the New York Daily Mirror jestingly described him as Kohler's "Man Saturday").
 Barnett helped Kohler get his Wrestling from Marigold program syndicated across the United States.

-In the mid-1950s, Barnett became a part-owner (with Kohler) of the National Wrestling Alliance-affiliate Indiana Wrestling, relocating to Indianapolis.
+In the mid-1950s Barnett became a part-owner (with Kohler) of the National Wrestling Alliance-affiliate Indiana Wrestling, relocating to Indianapolis.
 While in Indianapolis, Barnett pioneered the practice of recording wrestling matches in a television studio (rather than transporting recording equipment to arenas).
 Barnett left Fred Kohler Enterprises in 1958.

-In the late-1950s, Barnett entered into a partnership with wrestling promoter Johnny Doyle and started to run wrestling shows on a national basis in cities including Cincinnati, Detroit, Los Angeles, and Windsor, Ontario, in some cases competing with the National Wrestling Alliance (NWA).
+In the late-1950s Barnett entered into a partnership with wrestling promoter Johnny Doyle and started to run wrestling shows on a national basis in cities including Cincinnati, Detroit, Los Angeles, and Windsor, Ontario, in some cases competing with the National Wrestling Alliance (NWA).